-Bequia is the second-largest of the Grenadine islands, approximately 7 square miles in size, with a population of 4,874 (1991 census).
+Bequia is the second largest of the Grenadines islands, approximately 7 square miles in size, with a population of 4,874 (1991 census).
 Due to its size and geology, the island has no surface water and no known underground source.
-Approximately 30% of the island is covered with scrub vegetation of no considerable significance.
+Approximately 30% of the island is covered with scrub vegetation of no market significance.
 The livelihood of the people of Bequia is tied to the surrounding coastal sea.
-Most natives are fisherfolk or sailors.
-Given the absence of surface water and the calciferous nature of the soil, freshwater resource is a significant issue for Bequia.
+Most natives are fisher folk or sailors.
+Given the absence of surface water and the calciferous nature of the soil, fresh water resource is a major issue for Bequia.

 The Special Program for Adaptation to Climate Change pilot project 'Implementation of adaptation measures to address the absence of fresh water and coastal vulnerabilities in Bequia, St Vincent and the Grenadines' was implemented by the World Bank, acting as the implementing agency for the Global Environment Fund (GEF), and the Caribbean Community Climate Change Centre (CCCCC), acting as the executing agency.
-The project targeted the Paget Farms community, where the least wealthy population on the island lives.
-The community relies exclusively on rainwater harvesting as the source of domestic potable water and is therefore very vulnerable to drought.
+The project targeted the Paget Farms community where the least wealthy population on the island lives.
+The entire community relies exclusively on rainwater harvesting as the source of potable domestic water, and is therefore very vulnerable to drought.

-The desalination plant was built to specifications to supply water for about 1,000 inhabitants, the projected population of Paget Farms by 2018 while working at approximately 65% of its total capacity.
+The desalination plant has been built to specifications to enable provision of water for about 1,000 inhabitants, the projected population of Paget Farms by 2018, while working at approximately 65% of its full capacity.
 The water distribution system includes a permeate tank (exiting and purifying water from the pump to a tank) of 16,000 liters capacity, installed immediately after the desalination plant, plus a water storage and distribution tank of 90,000 liters capacity.